Understanding the correct muscles to use when doing kegel exercises can be a little confusing when you first start.

 Which muscles to use and when

-When doing a kegel squeeze just before the point of no return you need to focus on contracting mainly the BC muscle, but also to an extent the PC will probably tighten as a result, and a lesser extent even the IC.
+When doing a normal kegel squeeze just before the point of no return you need to focus on contracting mainly the BC muscle, and the IC and PC muscles will also contract when you contract that area.